23 Common Spanish Prepositions You Can Use Today

 Prepositions are like the glue that holds language together.
-They allow us to connect words and express a lot of different ideas.
-Many prepositions you use in the languages you speak might go unnoticed, but it’s time to correct that!
+They allow you to connect words and express the relationship of different ideas.

 What’s a Preposition?

 Prepositions are useful words that exist in many different languages, Oxford Languages defines them as:

 “Unchanging words used to establish a dependency relationship between two or more words; the one that follows the preposition functions as the object; the type of relationship that is established depends on the preposition.”

 In other words, they are words that serve to connect two elements of a sentence—usually nouns, pronouns, adjectives, and verbs.

 Prepositions also give you information about place, time, manner, or reason.

 Spanish prepositions are considered one of the hardest-to-master grammar concepts in the language, but that’s mostly due to the wide variety of them available in Spanish.